stfc/RegentParticleDSL/docs/intro/DSL.md

   }
 ```

-The `fspace` is equivalent to a struct in C, and elements are accessed similarly (`part.density`), and can contain both
+The `fspace` is comparable to a struct in C, and elements are accessed similarly (`part.density`), and can contain both
 further `fspace` and other variable types.
 The name of the `fspace` must always be `part` to be visible to the DSL.

 This is required code for all particle declarations but can easily be extended by adding additional values